Art-Tech AT-6 Texan review

 This is just sheer bad design, and I wonder how many Art-Tech AT-6 Texans have been lost by this.
 The problem is that the wing spars are separate, so if not glued they push downwards.
 The answer is to follow the addendum and glue everything in place (although the spars don't need to be glued into the wing panels - just the centre section), and/or to make up a joiner that connects the spars (i.e. the two separate spars become one).

 Whatever you do, don't fly your Art-Tech AT-6 until you've done this!

 I've since enjoyed many flights with my Texan since this little mishap; the copious amounts of epoxy I used to glue the spars and speaker panel back together have worked well so far.

 As previously mentioned, Art-Tech sell a sound unit as an optional extra for the AT-6.
-However, I'm the UK reseller for the MrRCSound unit and Andrew Lawrence, the developer, sent me a unit to evaluate (thanks Andrew!).
+However, at the time, I happened to be the UK reseller for the MrRCSound units and Andrew Lawrence, the developer, had sent me a unit to evaluate (thanks Andrew!).
 The obvious thing was to fit it in my Texan.

 Installation of the unit was quite easy, the speaker naturally went into the hole already cut in the wing for the optional Art-Tech speaker, although a small amount of chopping out was necessary to accommodate the slightly larger speaker case of the MrRCSound unit.

 The sound card fitted very nicely in the pilot's footwell, although his legs had to be chopped at the knees!

 Above: images of the MrRCSound unit in my Art-Tech AT-6.

 Below is a video of the sound unit in the Texan...